 Having returned to the sealed road, it’s a picturesque descent to the vineyards of the Waipara wine region, and on to the busy rural town of Amberley.

-The majority of this route follows sealed road with approximately 20km of gravel road.
+The majority of this route follows sealed road, shared/bike paths, and approximately 40km of gravel road.
 Traffic volumes are generally very low but riders should be prepared to encounter other vehicles and livestock at any point along the trail.

-Particular care should be taken on the short sections along SH7 through Culverden, Hurunui Bridge and Amberley where traffic volumes are much higher than other parts of the route.
+Particular care should be taken on the short sections along SH7 through Culverden, Hurunui Bridge and Amberley, and near Rangiora, where traffic volumes are higher than other parts of the route.

 FITNESS & SKILLS